Cannabis: The Basics

 It can seem like fun to use cannabis every day or smoke a lot at a party.
 It can, however, result in less contact with others, increase the chances of making poor decisions, or have other health effects.
 See the Cannabis and You page for more on the health effects of cannabis.

-During our teenage years and young adulthood, we grow and mature, physically, mentally, and emotionally.
-The use of cannabis during these years is linked to greater risk for harms later in life.
-It can help to talk with a trusted adult about the potential benefits and consequences of using cannabis.
-Then you will be better able to decide if and when using cannabis is something you really want to do.
+During our youth, we develop physically, mentally, and emotionally.
+The use of cannabis during these years is linked to a greater risk of negative health effects later in life.
+It can help to talk with a trusted adult or a health professional about the potential health risks associated with using cannabis.

 If you are having difficulty controlling how and when you use cannabis, see the How can I Manage my Cannabis Use section.